-During the lifetime of wind turbines, storms, typhoons, or seismic action are likely to cause permanent deformation of the structure owing to the accumulation of plastic strain in the soil surrounding the foundation.
-The serviceability limit state criteria require that the long-term structural tilting does not exceed the operational tolerance prescribed by the wind turbine manufacturer (usually less than 1°) with a specific target reliability level.
-In this study, the SLS design for long-term structural tilting is addressed within a reliability framework.
-This framework is developed based on the 3D FE models for the prediction 470 of the SSI under cyclic loading.
-For the case study of a large monopile installed on a typical North Sea environment, a reliability index of 4.03 was obtained.
-Sensitivity analysis also shows that uncertainties related to the soil stiffness and the environmental loads significantly affect the reliability of the structure.
-For regions where assessment against accidental loads due to typhoons are necessary, uncertainty of the extreme environmental loads can increase by up to 80%.
+During the lifetime of wind turbines, storms, typhoons or seismic action are likely to cause permanent rotation of the structure due to the accumulation of plastic strain in the soil surrounding the foundation.
+The serviceability limit state criteria requires that the long-term structural tilting does not exceed the operational tolerance prescribed by the wind turbine manufacturer (usually less than 1°) with a specific target reliability level.
+In this paper, the SLS design for long-term structural tilting is addressed within a reliability framework.
+This framework is developed based on 3D FE models for the prediction of the SSI under cyclic loading.
+For the case study of a large monopile installed on a typical North Sea environment, a reliability index of 4.03 is obtained.
+Sensitivity analysis also shows that uncertainties related to soil stiffness and environmental loads significantly affect the reliability of the structure.
+For regions where assessment against accidental

+- loads due to typhoons are necessary, uncertainty of the extreme environmental loads can increase by up to 80%.
 Such load scenarios can significantly reduce the reliability index, and therefore become the governing limit state.
 A discussion has to be started in the offshore community regarding the very strict tilting requirement (i.e., 0.25°).
-This very small operational restriction can lead to foundations of excessively large dimensions, which are unfeasible from an economic point of view.
-On the other hand, a less strict verticality requirement (which could be a function of the dimension and type of the installed wind turbine), for example an angle of rotation of 1-3°, could lead to a smaller foundation size and still meet the safety requirements.
-For this reason, by means of aero-elastic analyses, the investigation of the position of the natural frequency of the whole system and fatigue analysis should be carried out when a wind turbine is tilted at 1-3°.
+This very small operational restriction can lead to foundations of excessive dimensions which are unfeasible from an economic point of view.
+On the other hand, a less strict verticality requirement (which could be a function of the dimension and type of the - 415 installed wind turbine), for example an angle of rotation of $1-3^{\circ}$ , can lead to a smaller foundation size and still be meeting safety requirements.
+For this reason, other checks for the basis for the aero-elastic analyses, the position of the natural frequency of the whole system and fatigue analysis when a wind turbine is tilted at 1-3°, have to be carried out to ensure achievement of the planned lifetime.
 Allowing a less stringent tilting of the foundation can also be beneficial during the monopile installation.
-A small foundation dimension saves vessel and equipment cost, which contributes significantly to the overall cost reduction of the foundation.
+A small foundation dimension saves vessel and equipment cost, which contributes significantly to the lower final cost of the foundation.